congatudo/stuff/docs/install-valetudo.md

 There is no official support for Congas in Valetudo ecosystem.
 The following guide is highly experimental and unstable.

+This installation is intended to work on Cecotec Conga robots.
+The series was already tested are:
+- 3XXX
+- 4XXX (except since 4690 due to it is using a new SSL encrypted protocol)
+- 5090 and 5490

 There are two ways of using Valetudo in your Conga:

 1. Standalone.
 This will install and run Valetudo directly on your Conga.